FAQ – financial

 Is it possible to use WBSO budget (tax credit for research and development) as co-financing in the proposal?

-- No this is is not possible.
+- No, this is not possible.